 In Year 10, you may choose from either the University pathway sciences of Biology, Chemistry, Physics or Psychology; or the VET/Employment pathway subject of applied science.
-A senior science is a requirement for many university courses including Medicine, Teaching, Vet Science, Physiotherapy, Engineering, Nursing.
-Science is useful for many trades and the Defence Forces.
+A senior science is a requirement for many university courses including medicine, teaching, vet science, physiotherapy, engineering, nursing.
+Science is useful for many trades and the defence forces.

-Pre-Requisites for Year 11 and 12: To be able to choose (Biology or Psychology in Year 11) you must choose one of these subjects in Year 10 as well as English and either General Maths or Maths Methods and achieve at least a B in the science subject and at least a C in English and Maths.
+Pre-Requisites for Year 11 and 12: To be able to choose a general science in Year 11 (Biology, Chemistry, Physics or Psychology) you must choose one of these subjects in Year 10 (Biology, Chemistry, Physics or Psychology) and achieve at least a B in the science subject.
+You may choose more than one science.
+It is also highly recommended that you are also passing year 10 English and maths.